 Achieve a better work/life balance

-The 4-day week allows you to have 3 days off per week instead of the usual 2 days.
-This gives you and your employees more free time for sports, leisure activities and family life.
-With work/life balance more than ever a central concern, this arrangement of working hours can quickly have an impact on the morale and well-being of employees .
+The 4-day workweek allows employees to enjoy three days off each week instead of the usual two.
+This gives both you and your employees more free time for sports, leisure activities, and family life.
+With work-life balance now more important than ever, this change in work schedule can quickly have an impact on employee morale and well-being.

 Improve employee productivity